Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

   GF LN: [0.9, 0.91]
 ```

-We illustrate a few details in the quadrant above:
+We define the diagram above as the `difficulty space`{:.info}, which we will
+reference repeatedly in the following sections.
+In the _space_ above we see
+that:

-1. Easier rounds cover less width, while later covers more.
+1. Easier rounds cover less width, later covers more.
 This follows the
    idea that some skill-sets, especially niche ones, only occur in higher
    difficulties.
 Therefore, this will form a "cone-like" shape
 2. Easier rounds tend to have fewer maps than later ones.
 This follows the above
    idea: in later rounds new skill-sets surface, therefore, a pool should adapt
    and cover more ground.

-Assuming this ideal framework, we just have to find, or create maps that best
+Assuming this `difficulty space`{:.info}, we have to determine the following:

-match the placements on the quadrant.
+- `1`{:.info} The **extent** of the space we want to test
+- `2`{:.info} The **points** on the space we need to sample

+There are several methods that poolers usually use to tackle the above problems:

+1. Referencing Difficulty Systems (and related maps)
+2. Score Matching
+3. Qualitative Feedback

 ## Referencing Difficulty Systems

-To find maps that best match these points, we need to have a well-recognized
+`1`{:.info} To find maps that best match these points, we need to firstly
+understand the extent of x and y-axes.
+This means, answering the questions:

+- What does it mean to have a point exactly at $(x, y)$?
+- What subset of this space are we testing?

+To do so, we need to have a well-recognized
 definition for both axes, and this is where referencing a commonly used
 *difficulty system* like **Stella**, **osu!mania Dans**, **O2Jam Level System**
 comes in handy.